 Dirk Lerner is an experienced independent consultant and owner of TEDAMOH.
-For 15 years, he has led BI projects and is considered a global expert on BI architectures and data modeling.
-As a full scale data architect, Dirk advocates flexible, lean and easily extendable data warehouse principles and practices.
+He has been leading BI projects for 18 years and is considered a global expert on BI architectures and data modeling.
+Dirk advocates flexible, Lean and easily extendable data warehouse architectures.

-As a pioneer for Data Vault and FCO-IM in Germany he wrote various publications, is an international speaker at conferences and author of the blog: tedamoh.com/blog
+As a pioneer for Data Vault and FCO-IM in Germany he wrote various publications, is a highly acclaimed international speaker at conferences and author of the blog https://tedamoh.com/blog.

 Data Engineer, Exasol

 André is a data engineer at Exasol.
 As an experienced and fully-certified Exasol consultant, a Data Vault 2.0 practitioner and a data warehouse architect, André is passionate about bringing data to life to tell interesting stories that drive change.